RachaelC358/shrimp-portfolio/README.md

 # About this Project

 You've found Rachael Carpenter's file storage web app project!
 This is a demo project showcasing my practical experience with AWS cloud and ability to create user-friendly websites with clean, screen-size responsive designs.
-Click the 'Login/Sign Up' button at the top of this page to try it out!
+Visit the website: [shrimp-secure-cache.com](https://shrimp-secure-cache.com)

 ## Tech Stack